ChadTiffin/APICodeIgniterBoilerplatev2/README.md

 Conventions
 ----

-In general model class names are named as the singular, camel case form of the record, and their corresponding table names are the snake case plural.
-For example, time logs would be handled by the `TimeLog` model, which maps to the `time_logs` table.
+In general model class names are named as the singular, Pascal case form of the record, and their corresponding table names are the snake case plural.
+For example, time logs would be handled by the `TimeLog` model, which maps to the `time_logs` table, however this is not an enforced constraint.

 Model Properties
 ----